pucheng-tan/WordFlow-wiki/Project-Process.md

 Pucheng: like Kanban

 Process:
-1. Group tasks
+- Group tasks
-- Have a manager?
+1. Have a manager?
-- Everyone research?
+2. Everyone research?
-- Manager reviews?
+3. Manager reviews?
-- assign 2 people to a task
+4. assign 2 people to a task
-2. parallel tasks: easy
+- parallel tasks: easy

 Communication:
 - every day:
-      - every person
+       1. every person
             - "this is what I did"
+            - "this is what I am going to do"
+            - "this is what is getting in my way"

+To do:
+- issues on Gitlab
+- how to review thins by the whole group?
+-

+Agenda:
+- features and scope
+- APIs
+-Application name:
+1. Fast fingers
+2. Typers